-At that time, the Duncan House was only 45-years old, located just west of the Custom House.
+At that time, the Duncan House circa 1815, was only 47-years old, located just west of the Custom House.
 The Duncan House was, thus, one of the first sights viewed by ships entering Beaufort Harbor.

 After the inauguration of President Andrew Johnson, Chief Justice Salmon Portland Chase (1808-1873), appointed by President Lincoln, was determined to visit the southern cities, to learn as much as possible, from actual observation, the true condition of the country.
 Aboard revenue cutter Wayanda, Chief Justice Chase, with orders issued by President Johnson, twenty-eight-year-old Whitelaw Reid, after an invitation and pass from the president, accompanied the party.
 Beaufort was the first stop on this southern journey.